 In common with other small and medium-sized enterprises, the company's performance is impacted by the emerging recovery in the macro-economic environment in Ireland.
-There is some exposure to residual macro-economic risks posed by the after effects of the recession, and in particular the risk of non-payment by customers.
+There is some exposure to residual macro-economic risks posed by the after-effects of the recession, weak SME balance sheets, and the uncertainty arising from the Brexit referendum in the UK - the largest market for Irish SME exporters.
 These risks continue to be managed prudently by the company.
 In line with internet industry norms, the company faces a number of risks in relation to product and services disruption and innovation and in relation to reliance on key computer systems and key staff.
 The company's business continuity plans and disaster recovery procedures address the risks associated with reliance on key computer systems.
 Staff training, cross-skilling and key process documentation mitigate the potential exposure arising from the loss of key staff members.